markviews/VRChatVibratorController/README.md

 ## Planned Features
 * Stroke control: speed based on how fast you stroke your controllers (with customizable thresholds)
 * If friend with toy has this mod they won't have to open the webpage
-* More than one connection per mod user (You can currently only connect to one person at a time)

 This mod is not developed by or associated with Lovense or Hytto.